 Nepal

 The land-locked nation of Nepal between China and India was, until 2006, the world's only officially Hindu nation, with 86 percent of the population being Hindu and only 0.6 percent Christian.
-Today, Christians make up 2.8 percent of the population while Hindus account for 75 percent.
+Today, Christians make up about 1.4 percent of the population while Hindus account for 81 percent, with small minorities of other religions.

 In April 2008, Christians welcomed the victory of the Maoist party in elections held for an assembly to rewrite the constitution and make the nation a democratic republic.
 Many believers saw the Maoist party victory as a step toward greater religious freedom.
-With the Prime Minister’s resignation in 2010, the government remains insolvent, and constitutional reform remains delayed.
+More recent developments have directly targeted Christians.
+Conversion to faith in Christianity was criminalized in a 2017 bill.
+In 2018, the government threatened that anyone changing their religion would face expulsion.